-$^{^{258}}$ The provisions are for 2,000,000 RECs by the end of the 2020-2021 delivery year, 3,000,000 RECs by the end of the 2025-2026 delivery year, and 4,000,000 RECs by the end of the 2030-2031 delivery year.
+371 The provisions are for 2,000,000 RECs annually from each technology by the end of the 2020-2021 delivery year, 3,000,000 RECs annually from each technology by the end of the 2025-2026 delivery year, and 4,000,000 RECs annually from each technology by the end of the 2030-2031 delivery year.

-proposes to first satisfy the new wind and photovoltaic requirements.
-Then the Agency will seek to meet the remaining requirements of Section 1-75(c) (which the IPA understands to refer primarily, if not exclusively, to the percentage-based goals found in Section 1-75(c)(1)(B)) through Forward Procurements.
-In its Plan originally filed with the Commission, the Agency also proposed "spot procurements" to meet the annual RPS percentage goals found in Section 1-75(c)(1)(B) of the Act.
+373 In the Initial Plan originally filed with the Commission, the Agency also proposed "spot procurements" to meet the annual RPS percentage goals found in Section 1-75(c)(1)(B) of the Act.
 However, in its Order approving the Plan, citing "the serious risk Spot Procurements can pose to the budget which may prevent the IPA from meeting its statutory long-term new build requirements," the Commission granted "various parties' requests to cancel the Spot Procurements."
-Thus, under this Plan, there will be no Spot Procurements in the 2017-2018 through 2019-2020 delivery years.
+Thus, the final Initial Plan did not contain Spot Procurements, and given the budget constraints outlined in Chapter 4, the Agency is not proposing Spot Procurements in this Revised Plan.

-Consistent with the Commission's Order in Docket No. 17-0838, the IPA proposes to implement the competitive procurements summarized in Table 5-1 below.
-A description of each of these procurements follows in Sections 5.7.1 through 5.9.
-The Procurement Dates listed are tentative dates and may be adjusted by the Agency if needed.
-While the Agency will strive to keep to this procurement schedule, unforeseen circumstances could delay procurements.
-Likewise, if it is feasible to hold a procurement earlier than planned (but not more than one calendar quarter), the Agency may accelerate the schedule for certain procurements.
-The Agency will announce any changes to procurement dates at least three months prior to the earlier of the scheduled or revised date.
-260
+to hold a procurement earlier than planned (but not more than one calendar quarter), the Agency may accelerate the schedule for certain procurements.
+The Agency will announce any changes to procurement dates at least three months prior to the earlier of the scheduled or revised date.374

-260 For the purposes of this schedule, the procurement date refers to the commencement of the process for the specific procurement, and not the bid date.
+374 For the purposes of this schedule, the procurement date refers to the commencement of the process for the specific procurement, and not the bid date.